Current Time in Stockholm, Sweden

 What time zone is Stockholm in?

 Stockholm, Sweden is in the Europe/Stockholm time zone.
-The city uses UTC+1 during standard time, which is the offset most people mean when they ask for Stockholm’s current time zone in winter.
+It uses UTC+1 during standard time and UTC+2 during daylight saving time, so the offset changes with the season.

 Does Stockholm observe daylight saving time?